peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 Exponential of this object.
 If this object's value is 1, returns an approximation to " e" within the given precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
  is null or the precision is unlimited (the context's Precision property is 0).

+<a id="ExpM1_PeterO_Numbers_EContext"></a>
+### ExpM1

+    public PeterO.Numbers.EFloat ExpM1(
+        PeterO.Numbers.EContext ctx);

+Finds e (the base of natural logarithms) raised to the power of this object's value, and subtracts the result by 1 and returns the final result, in a way that avoids loss of precision if the true result is very close to 0.

+<b>Parameters:</b>

+ * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags). <i>This parameter can't be null, as the exponential function's results are generally not exact.</i> (Unlike in the General Binary Arithmetic Specification, any rounding mode is allowed.).

+<b>Return Value:</b>

+Exponential of this object, minus 1.
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
+ is null or the precision is unlimited (the context's Precision property is 0).

 <a id="FromBoolean_bool"></a>
 ### FromBoolean